Maelstrom (1992 video game): Gameplay

 Maelstrom is played in a 2D section of space.
 The goal is to shoot drifting asteroids with a plasma cannon from a spaceship and avoid being hit by the rocks and other enemies.
 The ship is moved by changing its orientation and pressing a key to apply forward thrust.
 It has a limited amount of shield.
 The player may also pick up power-ups.

 Development

 Maelstrom was created using THINK C and uses 18,000 lines of C code with 9,000 lines of inline assembly language.

 Reception

 In 1993, Maelstrom won "Best New Macintosh Product" in the "Shareware Industry Awards for Best Game," as well as receiving other awards.

 Legacy

 Welch gave the source code to Sam Lantinga, who created an SVGAlib and later SDL port for Linux and released it in 1995.
 It included networked multiplayer.

 In 1999 Ambrosia Software released Lantinga's version 3.0 as open-source software under the terms of the GNU General Public License (GPL).

 In 2010, Andrew Welch and Ian Gilman released the game's contents under the free Creative Commons license Attribution, which makes Maelstrom completely free and open-source software.

-Modern games for M1-series Macs inspired by Maelstrom include GravOIDS — a retro 2D shooter like Asteroids and Defender.
+In May 2026, version 4.0 of Maelstrom was released for multiple platforms, including Steam and iOS.
+The mobile version uses on-screen controls that replicate the behavior of the keyboard from the original implementation.